OpenLMIS/openlmis-ref-distro/docs/source/contribute/contributionGuide.md

 ## Licensing

+---
+**NOTE**

+licensing of a contribution here only applies for code that will be owned by the OpenLMIS' owner.  i.e. code that lives in an official OpenLMIS Repository (e.g. https://github.com/openlmis or https://gitlab.com/openlmis).
+Contributions which utilize an extension mechanism, such a new Service that lives outside of an OpenLMIS repository do not need to abide to this licensing section, as that contribution is more to the wider open source community, than to the OpenLMIS project specifically.

+---

-OpenLMIS code is licensed under an open source license to enable everyone contributing to the codebase and the community to benefit collectively.
-As such all contributions have to be licensed using the OpenLMIS license to be accepted; no exceptions.
-Licensing code appropriately is simple:
+OpenLMIS' code is licensed under an open source license to enable everyone contributing to the codebase and the community to benefit collectively.
+As such all contributions must:

+1. Sign the OpenLMIS' [Contributor Assignment Agreement][olmis-caa] (CAA), this gives the project flexibility.
+   * With approval, a contributor may opt to sign a [Contributor License Agreement][olmis-cla] (CLA), this allows the contributor to retain copyright, while allowing the project license flexibility.
+2. Submit your signed CAA or CLA to the OpenLMIS Governance Committee (todo: establish governance process).
+3. Mark the appropriate copyright and license header using the OpenLMIS license (see below).
+4. No exceptions.

+[olmis-caa]: OpenLMIS-CAA-2021.pdf
+[olmis-cla]: OpenLMIS-CLA-2021.pdf

 ### Modifying existing code in a file

-* Add your name or your organization's name to the license header. e.g. if it reads `copyright VillageReach`, update it to `copyright VillageReach, <insert name here>`
+If you signed a CAA:

+* Retain the copyright mark, e.g. `Copyright © 2017 VillageReach`.
 * Update the copyright year to a range. e.g. if it was 2016, update it to read 2016-2017

+If you signed a CLA:

+* Retain the existing copyright mark, e.g. `Copyright © 2017 VillageReach`, and add your own one line down:  `Copyright © <INSERT YEAR AND COPYRIGHT HOLDER HERE>`.
+* Where `copyright holder` should likely read your organization's name.
+* Where `year` is the current year.

 ### Adding new code in a new file

+If you signed a CAA:

+* Copy the license file header template, [LICENSE-HEADER](https://github.com/OpenLMIS/openlmis-ref-distro/blob/master/LICENSE-HEADER), to the top of the new file.
+* Where it says `Copyright © <INSERT YEAR AND COPYRIGHT HOLDER HERE>`, insert `VillageReach`.
+* Update the copyright year to the current year.

+If you signed a CLA:

 * Copy the license file header template, [LICENSE-HEADER](https://github.com/OpenLMIS/openlmis-ref-distro/blob/master/LICENSE-HEADER), to the top of the new file.
 * Add the year and your name or your organization's name to the license header. e.g. if it reads `Copyright © <INSERT YEAR AND COPYRIGHT HOLDER HERE>`, update it to `Copyright © 2017 MyOrganization`